-For questions or additional information please call Dr. David Minkus, Director of the Graduate Fellows Program, at (510) 642-0813 or email inquiries to: minkus AT berkeley.edu.
+For questions or additional information please contact Dr. David Minkus, Co-Director of the Graduate Fellows Program: minkus AT berkeley.edu.

 There are two stages to the selection process:

-Stage 1: Applications for the Graduate Fellows Program are due at ISSI, 2420 Bowditch Street, Berkeley, CA 94720-5670 before 5PM on Monday, April 2, 2018.
-Applicants will be notified by Monday, April 23rd whether their application has been selected for the second and final stage of the selection process.
+Stage 1: Applications for the Graduate Fellows Program are due via the online form linked above before 5PM on Monday, March 29, 2021.
+Applicants will be notified by Wednesday, April 21st whether their application has been selected for the second and final stage of the selection process.

-We are conducting a workshop for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
+We will be conducting a workshop via video conference for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
 Attending the workshop is not required.